DataDog/datadog-cdk-constructs/README.md

 ### AWS CDK

 _If you are new to AWS CDK then check out this [workshop][14]._

+_The following examples assume the use of AWS CDK v2.
+If you're still using CDK V1, import `datadog-cdk-construcs` (without the `-v2`) instead._

 Add this to your CDK stack: